bsawyer/web-layers/README.md

 An online store with

-- A navigation element written in react and built with Webpack.
+- A navigation element written with React and built with Webpack.
 - A static details page written with Web Components.
-- A shopping cart application written in svelte and built with Snowpack.
+- A shopping cart application written with Svelte and built with Snowpack.

 **Declarative**